hadronomy/npda/README.md

 ## Docs

-This project implements a Turing Machine and a NPDA (Non-Deterministic Push Down Automata).
+This project implements a Turing Machine and a NPDA (Non-Deterministic Push Down Automata), and Primitive Recursive Functions.
 See the [docs](/docs/CC_2526_Practica2.pdf) and [npda docs](/docs/CC_2526_Practica1.pdf) pdf for more information about the assignment.

 The turing machine is implemented to work primaraly in simultaneous mode, with any type of expansion, and with or